 Comes with Customizable Pool Deck Options

 Concrete is a very flexible material.
 Think of it as a chameleon of flooring materials.
-It can be used plain or altered to make it look decorative, like that of flagstone, pavers, or brick.
+It can be used plain or altered to make it look decorative, like flagstone, pavers, or brick.
 Here are some of the numerous ways you can customize it to fit your concrete pool deck design preference:

 - Stamped concrete